Friday, 3 November 2017

 Monferrina is a lively Italian folk dance in 6/8 time named after the place of its origin, Montferrat, in the Italian region of Piedmont.
 It has spread from Piedmont throughout Northern Italy, in Lombardy, Emilia-Romagna, Friuli-Venezia Giulia and even into Switzerland.
 In Piedmont, it is usually accompanied by singing and it is danced by several couples.It became popular in England around 1800 under the names monfrina, monfreda, and manfredina.

-The dance starts with two circular promenades by couples arm-in-arm using a lively march step.
+The dance usually starts with two circular promenades by couples arm-in-arm using a lively march step.
 The individual couples then join both hands for a cross-step with bent knees.
 The dance often contains bows and mimed teasing and coaxing.

 A version of this dance is found in TREASURES OF TERPSICHORE published in 1816 by the London dancing master Thomas Wilson.